Drangleic

 Greatsword of the kingdom captain Drummond.
 This plain, old sword is endowed with a hard-to-replace pride and dignity.

-One answer to this problem was to send out the golems captured from the Iron Keep, the ironclad soldiers silently slipping among the army ranks.
-But Vendrick wasn’t satisfied with just them.
-The king apparently returned to Aldia’s manor and collected its research, for he brought back the arts he himself forbid.
-Using presumably his own soldiers, the monarch spawned and armed numerous mastodon-men to compete against the giants in both size and physical strength.
-In his darkest hour, Vendrick resorted to his darkest decision which would have once horrified him, and perhaps still did.
+The king apparently returned to Aldia’s manor and collected its research, for he brought back a “fragment” of the arts he himself forbid.
+With them, the monarch spawned and armed numerous mastodon-men to compete against the giants in both size and physical strength.
+While there may be an innocent source for the souls used for the heavy iron soldiers, no such explanation can be provided for the “beastman knight”, (獣人騎士) who were engineered using presumably his own warriors as guinea pigs; even now, the knights stand guard over his castle.
+In his darkest hour, Vendrick resorted to his murkiest decision which would have once horrified him, and perhaps still did; a Syan soldier remains in front of the King’s Gate to that vile mansion.
 He had no leg to stand on when it came to Aldia’s methods — when push came to shove, he was no better.
 He hunted foreigners for their labor, and now he turned his own people into monsters when they came back for revenge.
-In the end, his endless pursuit for more power destroyed both him and his kingdom.
+In the end, his endless pursuit for more power and souls destroyed both him and his kingdom.

 Helmet of old heavy iron soldiers.
 It has high defense effect but is extremely heavy.